 - Box 10 should contain the information about the applicant’s CLEO.

 - Box 11, 12, 13, and 14 should be left blank.
-For trust applicants, these background questions and photos will be part of a separate form for each ‘responsible person’ (Form 23) for which I will provide instructions further down in this guide.
+For trust applicants, these background questions and photos will be part of a separate form for each ‘responsible person’ (Form 23) for which I will provide instructions further down in the Form 1 guide.

 - Sign and date at the bottom of Page 2.
 (More about this in the signing section below)

 Form 1 Guide – Page 3